cdhtlr/Barikade/README.md

 ```

 > Directories that start with a + sign are recursive, while directories that start with a - sign are non-recursive.
+> Barikade must be in one of the listed directories, otherwise it will not be able to run.

 Restart Barikade service or restart Windows to apply changes.